 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Heading to the USA and looking for the best travel money option?
 With options like travel-friendly debit and credit cards, pre-paid travel money cards and cold hard cash available, we compare a range travel money options for the USA in this guide.

-Compare travel cards for USA
+Compare travel money options for USA

 How many dollars do I need to bring to the U.S.?

 There's an old saying first coined in the Reader's Digest, once you're finished packing your suitcase, take out half the clothes and take double the money.
 Ultimately, how you take your money is up to you.
 Someone couch-surfing in San Francisco will have a different budget to someone on a New York shopping holiday.